mohayonao/synthdef-json-decoder/README.md

     // initial parameter values
     "paramValues": [ 0.5, 440 ],
     // param-name
-    //   { key: the name of the parameter, value: its index in the parameter array }
+    //   { key: the name of the parameter, value: its index and length in the parameter array }
-    "paramIndices": { "amp": 0, "freq": 1 },
+    "paramIndices": { "amp": { index: 0, length: 1 }, "freq": { index: 1, length: 1 } },
     // ugen-spec
     //   [ [
     //     the name of the SC unit generator class,